zlatnaspirala/vuletube/vue-ts-starter/README.md

 # vue-ts-starter #

-  Production use `serve` node application.
+  Production use `https` node application for web server.
-  Other good solution is node `express`.
+  Other good solution is node `serve` for instant start.

   Install:
   ```bash